MoriaRoz/DBProject_212940399_325439305/README.md

 - If an assistant is assigned, it counts how many other rides they already have on that date.
 - If the assistant has 3 or more rides, the function raises an exception and blocks the operation.

 The associated trigger trg_limit_assistant_rides is activated before any INSERT or UPDATE on the ride table, and enforces this daily ride limit per assistant.

-*Before*
-*Running*

-*After*
+(The code in the StageD folder)

 #### Function1- volunteer schedule
 This function returns a refcursor containing the schedule of a given volunteer (v_id) for the upcoming week.
 It performs the following: